All Products

 Procedure

-This solution implements a video processing system by using Serverless Workflow to orchestrate functions.
-Code and workflows of multiple functions need to be configured.
+This solution implements a video processing system by using CloudFlow to orchestrate functions.
+Code and workflows of multiple functions need to be developed and configured.
 In this example, Serverless Devs is used to deploy the system.

-1. Run the following command to initialize an application:
+1. Run the following command to initialize the application:

 s init video-process-flow -d video-process-flow

-The following table describes the required configuration items.
-Specify the configuration items based on your business requirements.
+The following table describes the items to be configured.
+Specify the items based on your business requirements.

 Parameter